-How to write like an Architect Blog post
+Learn How to Write Just Like an Architect

 A Guide for Interior Design and Architecture Students

+This guide is part of my architectural communication series, helping students develop clear, confident drawing and presentation skills.
 Architects are known to write in a specific way.
-Their handwriting is neat, capitalised and easy to read.
+Their handwriting is neat, capitalised, and easy to read, not for style, but for clarity and communication.
 The ability to effectively communicate both verbally and visually in interior design and architecture will get you far.

 Why learn architectural handwriting: